digitalbias/light_commander/README.md

 The make file should have everything needed.
 If there is a problem with the compilation, than usually you can figure that out by going into the directory that is giving you problems and building in there with a simple `mix compile`.

+You will also want to create a .env file.
+A sample one is included.
+Just rename .env.sample and change the network values as well as the build target and you should be good to go.

 ### Prerequisites

 * nerves_bootstrap